 When installing a piezo pickup into an acoustic guitar, it can be beneficial to move it around until the “sweet spot” is found between volume and tone.
 However, it can be difficult to move once installed and should not be moved by any external forces.

 A Note On Soundhole Pickups

-Soundhole pickups, which are designed for easy installations and removal, shouldn’t move during a performance but can easily be added and removed for acoustic and classical guitars.
+Soundhole pickups, which are designed for easy installation and removal, shouldn't move during a performance but can easily be added and removed for acoustic and classical guitars.
 Note that these pickups are electromagnetic like the aforementioned electric guitar pickups.